JaxCavalera/spendulum/README.md

     - min price (hidden)
     - max price (hidden)
     - price change timer (hidden in v1)
+    - qty remaining / sold out, etc. Using a status overlay panel
-- Bypass API Calls using mock data for a list of products
+- Bypass API Calls using mock data for a list of products => DONE
 - Build cart sidebar
     - Implement handler to add product qty to cart it should appear in sidebar
     - Handle removal directly from cart
-    - cleanup functionality in cartSidebar where there is a double nested map directly in the JSX (this was done as a temp fix to confirm visually in the UI that the architecture is working as expected)
+    - Cleanup functionality in cartSidebar where there is a double nested map directly in the JSX (this was done as a temp fix to confirm visually in the UI that the architecture is working as expected)
+- Implement basic account login using generic credentials like `username`, `password1` as a way for testing ability to add new products in via a UI.